velzenor/k9mail-NPF/README.md

 # README for this Fork
 ## About This Fork

 This is a fork of the K-9 Mail app v6.603.
 I have modified the notifications delivered from this app.
 Now, when a new email is received, neither the contents nor the sender of the received email will be displayed in the notification.
-This is preferred in cases where the received email has sensitive information.
+Instead, it will just say "New email received".
+This functionality is preferable when you expect your emails to have sensitive information.

 This is achieved by modifying these files:
 - app\core\src\main\java\com\fsck\k9\notification\NotificationContentCreator.kt